Don’t let IT Band Syndrome play on

 - 2 min read

-The IT (iliotibial) band is a thick stretch of tissue on the outside of the upper leg that runs from the hip to the knee.
+The IT (iliotibial) band is a thick band of connective tissue on the outside of the upper leg that runs from the hip to the knee.

 Ultra Sports Clinic senior physiotherapist Robbie Hogg says there are several early warning signs to look out for.